DMDespegarCore/DMHotelsAppContainer/README.md

 # DMHotelsAppContainer

-- This is a sample framework to test framework based modularization.
+- This is a sample sub app container to test framework based modularization.